olivvybee/imagenerator/README.md

 there's something useful that allows a feature which would otherwise be extremely useful to implement, it can be added.

+### Testing

+There are no unit tests set up.
+Browser compatibility for this project is tested with [BrowserStack](https://www.browserstack.com).

 ### Linting

 ESLint is set up on the project but doesn't currently run automatically on PRs.